 She smiled, appreciating his love but tiring of his fussing over her.
 “Go on now my precious husband.
 Go keep the peace.”

 He put on his coat and smiled at her as he walked to the front door.

 Camila also smiled back but suddenly looked up as she heard the creak-pop from upstairs and knew her beautiful Melissa would soon be down.

 Herb paused at the door, and noticed her glance up and break into an expectant smile.
 His chest tightened with a sadness that tore open afresh the unhealed hole in his heart widened.

 A week and a half ago, the civil unrest from downtown broke into three groups of rioters who attacked the police.
-By the time order was restored, twelve offices were down and four of them never got up.
+By the time order was restored, twelve officers were down and four of them never got up.

 Melissa was among the four and Camila’s heart and spirit were shattered when Herb, in tears, called her from the hospital.
 When he came home without their daughter, Camila cried in his arms for nearly three days straight and could not be comforted.

 Shaking his head, he thought, ‘ How long can this last?
 She still hears those silent floor boards.’